project-ncl/pnc/maven-repository-manager/README.md

 The currently deployed version is stored in `/root/.autodeploy.last`, so redeployment can be forced by removing that file and letting the cron job run again.

- **NOTE:** The volumes container **will not be** redeployed, since it's existence is designed to support persistent storage while allowing the server container code to update.
+Note that the volumes container **will not be** redeployed, since it's existence is designed to support persistent storage while allowing the server container code to update.

 ## Demo Instance